What Is RAPID?

 RAPID provides a significant opportunity for all manufacturers, not just chemical or paper plants.
 They are seeking manufacturing companies to fill capability gaps for research, particularly module fabricators and those skilled at metallic 3D printing, forming, and joining technologies.
 Because RAPID seeks to combine multiple processes into singular, complex processes, they require new product development and production by a variety of manufacturers in numerous sectors.
 This can be an opportunity for your company to enter a new, potentially lucrative market.
 Participating in a RAPID project could allow your company to develop new products with subsidized R&D costs.

-Small and mid-sized manufacturers play a vital role advancing modular chemical process intensification in the marketplace because they have a greater capacity to innovate.
+Small and mid-sized manufacturers play a vital role in advancing modular chemical process intensification in the marketplace because they have a greater capacity to innovate.
 Further, the keen eyes and nimble processes of manufacturers are needed to determine manufacturability and commercial viability of new ideas.
 A new market opportunity for Oregon manufacturers already exists.
 Learn More

 Why is Transforming Process Industries Important?